iamricard/zoo-coursework/report/src/00-design-choices.md

 There are two things worth noting in this particular part of the specification:

 1. There is no need to store the length, the width, or the height.
-If a pen is dry its are will be land in m^2, if it's an aviary it'll be m^3 in air space, and in water for aquariums.
-If it's hybrid, to be able to accomodate, for example, a Hippo, the pen will have two measurements, land in m^2, and water in m^3.
+If a pen is dry its are will be land in $m^{2}$, if it's an aviary it'll be $m^{3}$ in air space, and in water for aquariums.
+If it's hybrid, to accommodate, for example, a Hippo, the pen will have two measurements, land in $m^{2}$, and water in
+$m^{3}$.

-2. The temperature is irrelevant with the provided specification.
-None of the examples provided by the person writing the spec made mention of an animal needing specific temperatures and is therefore irrelevant information that need not be stored.
-Were this requirement changed, storing temperature data would be a trivial change with this implementation.
+2. The temperature is irrelevant, at least with the examples provided in the spec.
+The person writing the spec did not specify why or how the temperature should be used.
+No animals need specific temperature, making that data useless.
+Were this requirement to change, storing temperature data would be a trivial change with this implementation.

 ---